-This December, The French’s Food Company has officially announced a commitment to using real, local ingredients, and to social responsibility.
+The French’s Food Company has announced a new promise to use real, local ingredients and to operate in a socially responsible manner

 As a lead-up to announcing this new promise, which the company is referring to as “The French’s Promise,” French’s spent 2015 refining its product recipes, and today more than 90 per cent of its products now include only real ingredients, without artificial flavours, colourants, dyes or high-fructose corn syrup (HFCS).

 On the local side, French’s in Canada has worked with local farmers for years in the case of French’s Mustard, where 100 per cent of the mustard seeds are grown by Canadian farmers.
 But this philosophy now extends to French’s Ketchup as well: working with local farmers in Ontario, French’s Ketchup is now made with 100 per cent Canadian tomatoes.

 As for the social responsibility aspect, this is something that’s partly driven by current consumer expectations that companies should do more than just produce and sell products, according to a French’s media release.
 Today’s consumers expect a company to be socially responsible, and French’s is promising to meet those expectations.
 In 2015, for example, French’s partnered with Food Banks Canada, an organization dedicated to eliminating hunger in Canada.
 As part of this partnership, French’s will provide more than one million meals to fight hunger in the local community through its “1 Bottle = 1 Meal” campaign beginning this holiday season.
 For every bottle of ketchup sold, French’s will donate a meal to a hungry family.

 “Credit our employees for this amplification of our values,” says Elliott Penner, president of The French’s Food Company.
 “They want to work for a company that only uses ingredients they are proud to serve their family and friends and a company that thrives to make a positive impact on their communities.”